-[Schedule 2 amended by No. 14 of 1996 s.
-4; No. 8 of 2009 s.
-26(3).]

 Notes

-1 This is a compilation of the Caravan Parks and Camping Grounds Act 1995 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 15 April 2016 of the Caravan Parks and Camping Grounds Act 1995 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table